Lot's of people milling around looking at our products during the 2016 Winter Star Party.

 As you will see below there are a couple of events we would like to attend on the same week but of course is impossible.
 This makes it extremely hard to decide what to do.
 The decision process is sometimes based on attendance, sometimes its our connections, sometimes its the facility, sometimes its just a good felling about where we should go and sometimes its based on all of the above.

 May 21-28 We won't be going this year...
 Texas Star Party: we apologize but we will be going to Yerkes Observatory for Explore Scientific Days at this world famous observatory.
 See that information below.

 May 26-30: We wanna go, but can't make it this year...
-RTMC: we apologize but we will be going to Yerkes Observatory for a Vendor event at that famous observatory.
+RTMC: we apologize but we will be going to Yerkes Observatory for Explore Scientific Days at this world famous observatory.
 See that information below.

 May 26-28: Committed Yerkes Observatory - Explore Scientific Days: We will be showing our products to the general public during this holiday weekend.
 Please join us at this world famous observatory.
-We will have a drawing for a private night on the 40" Refractor for a group of 12 of your friends. $1500 value.
-Register at this event.
+BONUS: We will have a drawing for a private night on the 40" Refractor for a group of 12 of your friends. $1500 value.
+Register to win during this event.

 June 21-25: We wanna go, but can't make it this year...
 Rocky Mountain Star Stare: we apologize but we will be attending the Golden State Star party.
 See that information below.

 June 21-25: Committed Golden State Star Party: in Aden CA. This is one of our favorite star parties.
 The organizers and ranch owners are outstanding and we have gained many new friends at this event.
 Plus, the Old Mill Grill in Bieber CA is our favorite restaurant.
-With all of these great things begging us to go.
+With all of these great things begging us to go, we can't resist.

 July 18-22: We wanna go, but can't make it this year...
 Table Mountain Star Party: we apologize but we will be attending the Starfest Canada Star Party.
 See that information below.